This page may contain affiliate links, which means I will make a small commission for products purchased through my link.

 What is Gochujang Sauce?

-If you’re unfamiliar with gochujang, think of it as a spicy red pepper paste or Korean chili paste.
-You can think of it like hot sauce, but with a uniquely Korean flavour.
+If you’re unfamiliar with gochujang paste, think of it as a spicy red pepper paste or Korean chili paste– like hot sauce but with a unique flavor that is used all the time in Korean Cuisine!
+Basically, it’s such a popular Korean condiment that it might as well be ketchup.

-It’s used in a lot of Korean cooking, like stews, spicy sauces, stir fry, and to season Bibimbap, one of my favourite Korean dishes.
+It’s often used in Korean cooking as a spicy kick in stews, spicy sauces, stir fry, and to season Bibimbap, one of my favourite Korean dishes.
 It can even be used as a dipping sauce!
+The unique flavor gives your taste buds an amazing flavor explosion.
+There’s really nothing like it!

 What Makes This Recipe Great

-This recipe for healthy, gluten-free gochujang is not only healthy and gluten-free as the name would suggest, but also vegan, oil-free, and refined sugar-free.
+While I was in Asia visiting my family, I decided to turn the homemade, gluten-free gochujang that my dad makes for me into a recipe.
+This recipe for gluten-free gochujang is not only healthy and gluten-free, as the name would suggest, but also vegan, oil-free, and refined sugar-free.
 It’s easy to make and only requires mixing ingredients in a bowl.

-If you’re looking for a gluten-free gochujang substitute or a healthier alternative to the store-bought version, you will love this recipe!
+If you’re looking for a gochujang substitute or a healthier alternative to the store-bought version, you will love this recipe!
+Now you too can enjoy the beautiful, spicy, delicious Korean sauce that is still as delicious as classic gochujang but in a healthier, gluten-free way!

 In addition, there is usually a good amount of low-quality, highly processed oil in the mix to help with the texture and allow the sauce to stay smooth while living on a shelf for months up to a year.